Scholarships and Aids

-Graduate Assistantships to Third Year DPT-students NEW OPPORTUNITY
+Graduate Assistantships to Third Year DPT-students

 A limited number of graduate assistantships are offered to third year students based on their scholastic achievements during the DPT program.
 These assistantships are offered on a competitive basis.